 5 Facts about WrestleMania VII

-1. While WrestleMania VII saw the lowest attended WrestleMania of all time with just 16, 158 in the LA Sports Arena.
+1. WrestleMania VII saw the lowest attended WrestleMania of all time with just 16, 158 in the LA Sports Arena.
 The event was originally meant to take place at the Los Angeles Memorial Coliseum with potentially 100,000 in attendance but WWE said they moved the arena over safety fears for Sgt.
-Slaughter – whose character portrayed an Iraqi sympathiser at a time where USA were at war with Iraq .
-However, it is reported that the event was actually moved to the arena due to poor ticket sales.
+Slaughter – whose character portrayed an Iraqi sympathiser at a time where the USA was at war with Iraq.
+However, it is reported that the event was actually moved to the arena due to poor ticket sales with only 16000 tickets sold by the end of February.

 2. WrestleMania VII also saw the Wrestlemania debut of The Undertaker, who defeated Jimmy ‘Superfly’ Snuka.
 This would mark the beginning of an iconic WrestleMania streak which came to a shocking end 23 years later at WrestleMania XXX when Brock Lesnar became the first man to pin The Undertaker at the showcase of immortals.